Green's Functions for Vladimirov Derivatives and Tate's Thesis: Green's functions for the maximum norm on

 In this section we show that the Green's functions derived in the general framework of Section~\ref{sec21} also apply to derivatives defined from quasi-characters corresponding to the maximum norm on $\mathbb{Q}_p^n$.
 Our discussion can be interpreted as a kind of ``higher-dimensional'' ($n>1$) extension of the standard treatment for $n=1$ found in Section~\ref{sec2}, and in texts such as \cite{GGIP}, \cite{vvzbook}.
 It is interesting that many of the results in Section \ref{sec21} will apply (as we will show), even though $\mathbb{Q}_p^n$ is not a field.

 In this section we will only present the Green's function for the integral representation on $\mathbb{Q}_p^n$ of type $D_2$ of the Vladimirov derivative.
 These Green's functions have been studied before in the literature, in a different manner, e.g. in \cite{zunigabook}; because of this our presentation here will be brief.
-One can also see Theorem 137 in \cite{zunigabook} for a relation between the integral representation $D_2$ and the Fourier transform representation $D_1$ of the Vladimirov derivative in this case, which we will not discuss here.
+One can also see Theorem 137 in \cite{zunigabook} for a relation between the integral representation $D_2$ and the Fourier transform representation $D_1$ of the Vladimirov derivative in this case, which we will not discuss here.\footnote{When $n=3$ the two representations of the Vladimirov derivative have also been discussed in \cite{Abdesselam:2013zia}; we thank the anonymous referee for pointing out this paper.}

 It is also worth mentioning that for $n>1$ the choice of maximum norm as local component does not correspond to a Hecke character, therefore there is no immediate adelic interpretation of the computations in this section.
 However, choices of Hecke characters can still be made for specific values of $n$ (for instance in relation to quaternion algebras when $n=4$), so that the framework in Section \ref{sec21} applies to the local components, and adelic products hold; we will not explore this in the present paper.